 A History of Lancashire in 70 Objects

 Although Knowsley is now part of Merseyside, the townships of Knowsley were originally part of the County Palatine of Lancashire.
-This year marks 70 years of Lancashire Life magazine, so to celebrate, they created a project to capture the history of Lancashire in 70 objects from museums, galleries and historic houses from the area.
+2017 marked 70 years of Lancashire Life magazine, so to celebrate, they created a project to capture the area’s history in 70 objects from museums and galleries.

 Prescot Museum put forward five objects to a public vote to see which was thought best to represent Knowsley’s heritage.
 The winner was a framed display of watch and chronometer hands, made by William Preston of Eccleston Street, Prescot c.1862.
-At that time, individual highly-skilled workers across our local area made specialist tools and separate components for watches that were shipped out across the world and known for their quality.
-Lancashire Life agreed that they told an important story, so they were selected to be one of the 70!
+At that time, individual highly-skilled workers across the local area made specialist tools and components for watches that were shipped out across the world and known for their quality.
+Lancashire Life agreed and chose them to be one of the 70!

 Preserving the Past with the Present